DPhil in Atomic and Laser Physics

 Entrance is very competitive and most successful applicants have a first-class degree or the equivalent as well as a master's degree.
 In exceptional cases, the requirement for a first-class or strong upper second-class undergraduate degree with honours can be alternatively demonstrated by a graduate master’s degree or substantial directly-related professional or research experience.

-For applicants with a degree from the USA, the typical minimum GPA sought is 3.3 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0.
 However, selection of candidates also depends on other factors in your application and most successful applicants have achieved higher GPA scores.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.